Fariz36/Tucil3_13523069_13523090/README.md

 > [!Note]
 > Make sure that all of the dependencies are already installed

+> [!Note]
+> The CLI implementation is not fully updated yet, maybe there are some features in GUI that are not in CLI, try to use GUI instead.

 ---
  ## Build and Clean
  1. Open a terminal